bartolone/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > 'xargs' is a means for passing standard input via the pipe to functions that may not be able to handle standard input.
+> > `xargs` is a means for passing standard input via the pipe to functions that may not be able to handle standard input.
 For example you could use 'echo {a..z} | xargs touch' to pass the values a through z to the function touch one at a time -- creating 26 new files named after each letter of the alphabet.